 Luckily, most sunshirts are pretty versatile, and unless you are in search of some specific features, a basic one will work for almost any activity.
 Credit: Kaylee Walden

-There is no point in spending money on any piece of gear if it isn't comfortable enough to wear all day long.
-In general, sun shirts are made with synthetic materials like polyester, nylon, spandex, or some blend of the three.
-While you won't get the easy breezy feel of cotton or linen, you can still find synthetics with a better weave that is soft on the skin, and well-placed seams that won't chafe under backpack straps.
-The typical fit of the shirts is athletic, but different brands often offer slightly different cuts that work better for certain body types, so it's worth trying on shirts from a few suppliers to see which one you like best.
+If you can't stand to wear the shirt, it's not doing your skin any good.
+In general, the biggest differentiator in the comfort of any sun shirt is the material.
+Most are made with synthetic materials like polyester, nylon, spandex, or some blend of the three.
+While you won't get the easy-breezy feel of cotton or linen, you can still find synthetic shirts with a fabric that is soft on the skin and has well-placed seams that won't chafe when swimming, or when worn under backpack straps while hiking.
+Sunshirts typically have a more athletic fit, but different brands often offer slightly different cuts that work better for certain body types.

 If you prefer a relaxed, t-shirt feel, then a stretchy pull-on hoody will be your best bet.
 Credit: Maddock Rigby

-The majority of the sun shirts we tried had fairly loose fits and stretchy fabric that moves well with the body.
-Button-down options also have some stretch, though not as much as pull-on styles, so you'll want to make sure you grab a size that allow full range of motion through your shoulders.
+The majority of the sun hoodies we tried have fairly stretchy fabric that moves well with the body.
+Button-down options also have some stretch, though not as much as pull-on styles, so you'll want to make sure to grab a size that allows a full range of motion through your shoulders.
 Rash guards are the outlier in terms of fit.
 Rash guards are specifically made to be super tight-fitting, so they don't bunch up while actively moving through water.
-Because of this, they can be difficult to get on and off (especially when wet), but they should have enough stretch in the material to allow your arms to stretch and pull while swimming.
+Because of this, they can be difficult to get on and off (especially when wet), but there should be enough stretch in the material to allow your arms to reach and retract while swimming.

 Sometimes you'll need to layer your sunshirt under other protective gear, like a life vest or climbing harness.
 Flat seams and soft fabric are key to long-term comfort here.
 Credit: Sara James